 As a global telecom access solutions and products vendor, RAD is committed to enabling service providers and critical infrastructure operators to evolve any service over any network using disaggregated architecture (DA).
 By keeping at the forefront of pioneering technologies and engaging in co-innovation with our customers, we strive to help service providers move up the value chain at a pace that is right for them, while offering their end-customers and network operators added value—be it in network edge virtualization and vCPE, Industrial IoT, or 5G xHaul.
 RAD is a member of the $1.5 billion RAD Group of companies, a world leader in communications solutions.

-Running VNFs at the customer site is justified in certain cases, for example, when the network function is most effective when located as close as possible to the end-user.
+Network functions Virtualization or NFV advocates for network functions to be virtualized and placed where they will be most effective and least expensive, including data centers, network nodes and at the customer premises.
+Running virtualized network functions or VNFs at the customer site is typically more complex and expensive than running them at more centralized data centers but justified in certain cases, for example, when the network function is most effective when located as close as possible to the end-user.
 Such is the case for firewalls, diagnostic tools, IP-PBXs, traffic accelerators, NATs, and rate-limiters.

 An introduction to RAD’s D-NFV solutionsD-NFV presentation

 This presentation provides background on Distributed NFV (D-NFV) in carrier and service provider networks, explains the benefits of virtualization at the customer site and introduces RAD’s D-NFV solution.